aincradcas/aincradcas/README.md

 - 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on some projects
 - 📫 reach me on discord on Ainc#8732
+-🈂️( PLEASE GIMME SUGGESTIONS OF SOME ANIMES I SHOULD WATCH :) )